Binary Compatibility of Scala Releases

 For Scala 2, the minor version is the third number in a version, e.g., 10 in v2.13.10.
 The major version is the second number, which is 13 in our example.

-Scala 2 guarantees both backward and forward compatibility across minor releases within a single major release.
+Scala 2 up to 2.13.14 guarantees both backward and forward compatibility across minor releases within a single major release.
+This is about to change now that SIP-51 has been accepted, future Scala 2.13 releases may be backward compatible only.

 For Scala 3, the minor version is the second number in a version, e.g., 2 in v3.2.1.
 The third number is the patch version.
 The major version is always 3.

-Scala 3 guarantees both backward and forward compatibility across patch releases within a single minor release.
-In particular, this applies within an entire Long-Term-Support (LTS) series (which will start with Scala 3.3.x).
+Scala 3 guarantees both backward and forward compatibility across patch releases within a single minor release (enforcing forward binary compatibility is helpful to maintain source compatibility).
+In particular, this applies within an entire Long-Term-Support (LTS) series such as Scala 3.3.x.

 In addition, Scala 3.x provides backward binary compatibility with respect to Scala 2.13.y.
 Libraries compiled with Scala 2.13.y can be used in projects using Scala 3.x.
 This policy does not apply to experimental Scala 2 features, which notably includes macros.